cambridge-ceu/csd3/Python/Synapse.md

 pip3 install synapseclient
 ```

 where we borrow the setup for snakemake to save space.
-Whenever appropriate, the `synapseclient` can be upgrade,
+Whenever appropriate, the `synapseclient` can be upgraded.

 ```bash
 pip install --upgrade synapseclient